Korean War: China intervenes (October–December 1950)

-In early December UN forces, including the British Army's 29th Infantry Brigade, evacuated Pyongyang along with refugees.
-Around 4.5 million North Koreans are estimated to have fled South or elsewhere abroad.
-On 16 December Truman declared a national state of emergency with Proclamation No. 2914, 3 C.F.R.
+Around 4.5 million North Koreans are estimated to have fled south or elsewhere abroad.
+On 16 December, Truman declared a national state of emergency with Proclamation No. 2914, 3 C.F.R.
 99 (1953), which remained in force until September 1978.
 (Note: See 50 U.S.C.
-S 1601: "All powers and authorities possessed by the President, any other officer or employee of the Federal Government, or any executive agency... as a result of the existence of any declaration of national emergency in effect on 14 September 1976 are terminated two years from 14 September 1976."; Jolley v.
+S 1601: "All powers and authorities possessed by the President, any other officer or employee of the Federal Government, or any executive agency ... as a result of the existence of any declaration of national emergency in effect on 14 September 1976 are terminated two years from 14 September 1976."; Jolley v.
 INS, 441 F.2d 1245, 1255 n.17 (5th Cir.
 1971).)
 The next day, 17 December, Kim Il Sung was deprived of the right of command of KPA by China.

+Bombing of North Korea (November 1950 – July 1953)

+After Chinese intervention in November 1950, the United Nations Command (UNC) began an extensive bombing campaign against North Korea that lasted until the signing of the Armistice Agreement in July 1953.
+As Chinese forces compelled UN forces to retreat south and withdraw below the 38th parallel, the major North Korean cities would become targets of the UN Command.
+"When the United States began to lose after China intervened", the US bombing strategy moved progressively to "urban area bombardments".
+The US Air Force fighter-bombers began to conduct immense fire raids against entire towns, cities, and villages in North Korea.
+General Douglas MacArthur ordered the Air Force to "destroy every means of communication, every installation, every factory, city and village" north of Pyongyang.

+On 5 November 1950, twenty-one USAF B-29 Superfortress heavy bombers dropped 170 tons of incendiary bombs on the North Korean town of Kanggye, destroying 65% of the town's built-up area.
+On 8 November, seventy USAF B-29 bombers dropped more than 500 tons of incendiary bombs on Sinuiju, destroying 60% of the city's built-up area, including more than a square-mile area of buildings.
+By 28 November, "Bomber Command reported that 95% of the town of Manjopin's built-up area was destroyed", as well as for Hoeryong, 90%, Namsi, 90%, Chosan, 85%, Sakchu, 75%, Huichon, 75%, Koindong, 90%, and Uiju, 20%.
+In incendiary attacks on 3 and 5 January 1951, UN forces burned out 35% of Pyongyang, the capital city of North Korea and the country's largest city.
+By late 1951, the US Air Force judged that there were no more remaining targets worthy of using the "Tarzon", which was its largest conventional bomb at 12,000 pounds.